nabeelcomsian/Clock/README.md

 # Clock
-THIS IS ANAnalog Digital clock using HTML CSS JS BY NABEEL SALEEM
+THIS IS AN Analog Digital clock using HTML CSS JS BY NABEEL SALEEM